1957: The Little Rock Nine

 > Date: Feb.
 1

 When four African American college students — Ezell A. Blair, Franklin E. McCain, Joseph A. McNeil, and David L. Richmond — sat down at a Woolworth’s lunch counter and asked for service, they were denied.
 The young men refused to give up their seats, and their sit-in led to a larger six-month protest that resulted in the desegregation of the lunch counter by that summer and at many other restaurants across the South.

 > Location: Berlin, East and West Germany

-By the late summer of 1961, the loss of skilled workers such as teachers, engineers, and doctors to the West reaches crisis levels in East Germany.
+By the late summer of 1961, the loss of skilled workers such as teachers, engineers, and doctors to the West reached crisis levels in East Germany.
 On Aug.
-12, 2,400 East Germans cross into West Berlin, the most in a single day.
-The next day, with the approval of Soviet Premier Nikita Khrushchev, East Germany builds a wall that would extend 27 miles through Berlin, dividing families and friends for the next 28 years.
+12, 2,400, East Germans crossed into West Berlin, the most in a single day.
+The next day, with the approval of Soviet Premier Nikita Khrushchev, East Germany began building a wall that would extend 27 miles through Berlin, dividing families and friends for the next 28 years.
 The wall would serve as an enduring symbol of the Cold War, used by presidents John Kennedy and Ronald Reagan to inspire a divided city.

 > Date: Oct.16-28

 > Location: Multiple